UWCNuclear/UbuntuSetUp/README.md

 Restart your computer

-**Step 2.**	Install and run Xming and Xming-fonts: https://sourceforge.net/projects/xming/
+**Step 2.**	Install and run Xming-fonts: https://sourceforge.net/projects/xming/files/Xming-fonts/7.7.0.10/

+**Step 3.**	Install and run Xming: https://sourceforge.net/projects/xming/

  ***Note!*** Xming has to be running in the background before you open a terminal and has to be run every time your computer is rebooted. :-)

-**Step 3.**	Install Ubuntu 20 through the Microsoft Store or https://www.microsoft.com/en-za/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1 (you don't have to sign in unless you are using a VPN)
+**Step 4.**	Install Ubuntu 20 through the Microsoft Store or https://www.microsoft.com/en-za/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1 (you don't have to sign in unless you are using a VPN)

-**Step 4.**	Set up username and password in the Ubuntu terminal.
+**Step 5.**	Set up username and password in the Ubuntu terminal.
 Do not close the window until you have a username and password set up.
 (For safety reasons, the password does not show up as you type it.)

-**Step 5.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:
+**Step 6.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:

     sudo apt update